Maggie-M/Archivist/README.rst

 ========

-The store tester is used to check the md5 and file size of any version of Anaconda against the expected md5 and size listed in the archive.
+The store tester is used to check the md5 and file size of any version of `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ against the expected md5 and size listed in the archive.

 ===
 Use
 ===

-From the command line, run the script, giving the version of Anaconda as an argument
+From the Store-test directory, run the script, giving the desired version of Anaconda as an argument:

 .. code-block:: bash

     $ python store_test.py 1.5.0

-Each version of Anaconda meeting this requirement will be downloaded from the Continuum archives, then checked.
+Each version of Anaconda meeting this requirement will be downloaded from the `Continuum <http://continuum.io>`  archives, then checked to be sure that the size and md5 are correct.

 ============
 Dependencies